Web Scraping in 2026: Why AI Extraction Beats CSS Selectors

 products = resp.json()["data"]["products"]

-The prompt "Get all product names and their prices" works on any e-commerce site.
+The prompt "Get all product names and their prices" works as a reusable pattern across many public e-commerce pages.
 No selectors.
 No XPath.
-No maintenance when sites change their layout.
+Less maintenance when page layouts change.

 Even if your selectors are perfect, there's another wall: bot detection.
-Cloudflare protects an estimated 20% of all websites.
+Cloudflare protects an estimated 20% of supported public websites.
 Traditional scrapers hit a CAPTCHA wall and stop.

 I'm not saying AI extraction replaces everything.
 Here's when each approach makes sense: